 - Instant testing with Artifacts: Preview and interact with generated code directly in chat

-- Multi-file refactoring: Maintains focus for 30+ hours on complex, multi-step tasks
+- Multi-file refactoring: Maintains focus for 30+ hours on complex, multi-step tasks.
+Combine it with Claude Code's agentic coding workflow for even better results.

 - First-time accuracy: Typically completes implementations correctly on first attempt